oemof/tespy/doc/tespy_modules/subsystems.rst

 If you want to add even more flexibility, you might need to manipulate the :code:`__init__` method of your custom subsystem class.
 Usually, you do not need to override this method.
-However, if you need additional parameters, e. g. in order to alter the subsystem's topology or specify additional information, take a look at the standard
+However, if you need additional parameters, e.g. in order to alter the subsystem's topology or specify additional information, take a look at the standard
 :py:meth:`__init__ <tespy.components.subsystems.subsystem>` method and add your